hcomet/CheapoDC/README.md

 The Temperature Mode selects how the Reference Temperature will be determined for calculating the Power Output.

-#### Weather Query
+#### Weather Source

-* Uses the Ambient Temperature returned by the OpenWeather API weather query as the Reference Temperature for calculating the controller output.
-This requires that the CheapoDC have internet access.
+* Uses the Ambient Temperature returned by the selected Weather Source.This is then used as the Reference Temperature for calculating the controller output.

 #### External Input

 * Use the **External Input** temperature set through the Web UI or API as the reference temperature for calculating the controller output.
 This may be the preferred mode when using the controller with KStars/Indi.
 The CheapoDC Indilib driver can use a temperature probe attached to a focuser as the external input.
-This is also the mode that should be used when the CheapoDC does not have access to the internat and the OpenWeather API.

 ## Hardware